-- a) Complaints resolved at or before Stage 1 (target 90%) - b) Customer satisfaction with the complaint handling process.
+- a) Complaints resolved at or before Stage 1 (target 90%) reported quarterly - b) Customer satisfaction with the complaint handling process reported six monthly.

-Both these indicators are reported to the Board People and Culture Committee (PAC) on a quarterly basis.
-We will also report to PAC and through our website quarterly on the impact of complaints.
+Both these indicators are reported to the Board Customer Services Committee (CSC) on a quarterly basis.
+We will also report to Customer Services Committee on the impact of complaints, and will share learning with our customers through 'You said, we did' reports on our website.